-Alan Whiteside, OBE was appointed CIGI Chair in Global Health Policy at the Balsillie School of International Affairs in December 2012.
-He is affiliated with Wilfrid Laurier University’s School of International Policy and Governance.
+Alan Whiteside, OBE, was CIGI Chair in Global Health Policy from December 2012-December 2018.
+He is a Professor at Wilfrid Laurier University’s School of International Policy and Governance and at the BSIA.

 Born in Kenya but raised in Swaziland, Alan is an internationally recognized academic and AIDS researcher.
 He holds a B.A. in development studies and an M.A. in development economics, both from the University of East Anglia and a D.Econ. from the University of Natal (KwaZulu-Natal).
 He began his professional career as an Overseas Development Institute Fellow working as a planning officer (economist) in the Ministry of Finance and Development, Gaborone, Botswana from 1980 to 1983.
 In 1983 he was appointed as a Research Fellow in the Economic Research Unit of the University of Natal (now the University of KwaZulu-Natal), and in 1998 he established the Health Economics and HIV/AIDS Research Division where he was the executive director.
 He is a Professor Emeritus at the University of KwaZulu-Natal.